 So, in a nutshell, here are the pros and cons of top neighborhoods in Rio de Janeiro:

 This is the neighborhood I lived for close to 10 years and my favorite in Rio!

 Pros: Great vibe, there’s a beach, some of the best restaurants in town, you can walk everywhere in the neighborhood and 2 subway stations have just been open, making transportation even easier.
-There are lots of flats, hostels and short-term rentals as well, most with no parking though (so pay attention at that if you have a car)
+There are lots of flats, hostels, and short-term rentals as well, most with no parking though (so pay attention to that if you have a car)

 The most trendy neighborhood in Rio, where everyone can feel like “the Girl from Ipanema”

 Pros: Great vibe, the most sought-after beach and lots of great restaurants as well.
 More hotel options than Leblon, great access to public transportation.
 From Ipanema you can walk to Leblon, Arpoador, Copacabana and Lagoa in about 10-20 min, making it very easy and convenient to get around

 Cons: Just like in Leblon, it’s a very expensive area.
 Also, during summertime and sunny weekends, the beach near Arpoador gets so crowded that occasionally you may feel unsafe.
 Just use your common sense.
 You can read more about Ipanema in this other article.